Homotopy ribbon discs with a fixed group: Proof of the main technical result

 Since the bottom vertical maps in this diagram are isomorphisms, we deduce that there exists an isomorphism~$g \colon \pi_1(N_{D_1})\cong \pi_1(N_{D_2})$ such that~$g \circ \iota_{D_1} =\iota_{D_2}$; such isomorphisms were called \emph{compatible} in~\cite[Section 2]{ConwayPowellDiscs}.
 As the $D_i$ have aspherical exteriors, the obstruction theory argument from~\cite[end of proof of Lemma 2.1]{ConwayPowellDiscs} shows that the identity~$\id_{M_K} \colon M_K \to M_K$ extends to a homotopy equivalence~$f \colon N_{D_1} \to N_{D_2}$ which induces~$g$ on fundamental groups.

-We now move on to the second step: we use surgery theory to improve the homotopy equivalence~$f$ to a homeomorphism~$N_{D_1} \cong N_{D_2}$ rel.\ boundary.
+We now move on to the second step: we use surgery theory to improve the homotopy equivalence~$f$ to an s-cobordism~$N_{D_1} \cong_{\operatorname{s-cob}} N_{D_2}$ rel.\ boundary.
 We describe the argument very briefly for readers that are familiar with surgery theory before giving some more details.
 Consider the surgery sequence, where we can ignore decorations thanks to condition~\ref{item:W}:

 We use that disc exteriors have trivial~$H_2$ to deduce that $\eta$ is the zero map.
 More concretely, we obtain a degree one normal map